United Kingdom constitutional law: Procedural review

 As well as reviewing the substance of a decision, judicial review has developed to ensure that public bodies follow lawful and just procedures in making all decisions.
 First, like the substance of a decision may go beyond the powers of a public body, a procedure actually followed by a public official may not follow what was required by law.
 In Ridge v Baldwin a chief constable was summarily dismissed by a Brighton police committee, even though the disciplinary regulations made under the Police Act 1919 required an inquiry into charges against someone before they were dismissed.
 The House of Lords held the regulations applied, and should have been followed, so the dismissal was ultra vires.
-Basic principles of natural justice required the constable should have had a hearing before being dismissed.
+But in addition, basic principles of natural justice required the constable should have had a hearing before being dismissed.
 According to Lord Hodson, the 'irreducible minimum' of natural justice is (1) the right to decision by an unbiased tribunal, (2) notice of any charges, and (3) a right to be heard.
 The same principles with regard to dismissal have been applied to a wide range of public servants, while the law of unfair dismissal and the common law quickly developed to protect the same right to job security.